NYPL/metadata-documentation/workflows/approvals.md

     1. [Metadata Services › Digitization & Approvals › Backlog Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919379-1)﻿ for backlog approvals generated as part of remediation projects
 1. Select an approval task to work on and toggle its status to **In Progress**
 1. Open the **Work Order Link** (for **New Digitization Approvals**) or **Primary MMS Link** (for **Backlog Approvals**) to determine the record(s) in MMS that need to be approved
+    1. In MMS:
         1. Determine the scope of the approval by reviewing the item(s) as well as all direct parent records
         1. Note each level of the hierarchy---including any parent collection and containers---that will need to be reviewed and approved separately
         1. Confirm that expected capture(s) are present and appear to be associated with the correct metadata record(s)
+    1. In the ClickUp task:
         1. Consult any related tasks (such as **Related Digitization Tracking** or **Related Remediation Project**) for background
-    1. Update the ClickUp task's title and/or description as needed to aid in your review process
+        1. Update the task's title and/or description as needed to aid in your review process
         1. Confirm that the other custom fields (**Division**, **Total Items**, **Research Library**, **Total Captures**, **Project Type**) are completed as applicable
         1. **Rights** and **DC (only if Rights Needed)** custom fields are addressed in a later step
 1. Referencing the **Descriptive metadata** tab in MMS for every record within the scope of the approval:
     1. Evaluate the record quality and adjust elements or add enhancements as appropriate and time permits, considering: